 Accelerated Proceedings (Article 358 et seq SCPC)

-At any time prior to indictment, the accused may ask the public prosecutor to conduct Accelerated Proceedings, provided the following conditions are met:
+At any time prior to indictment, the accused may request the public prosecutor’s office to conduct accelerated proceedings provided the following conditions are met:

-If he or she accepts Accelerated Proceedings, the public prosecutor will discuss the verdict, the sentence and the civil compensation with the parties.
+If it accepts accelerated proceedings, the public prosecutor’s office will discuss the verdict, the sentence and the civil compensation with the parties.

-If all parties reach an agreement, the public prosecutor will draft the indictment and send it to the criminal tribunal of first instance (Article 360 SCPC).
+If all parties reach an agreement, the public prosecutor’s office will draft the indictment and send it to the criminal court of first instance (Article 360 SCPC).

-The latter’s role is then limited to verifying whether the conditions of the Accelerated Proceedings are met: the tribunal does not conduct any investigations (Article 361 SCPC).
-It either confirms the indictment or sends it back to the public prosecutor to start an ordinary procedure (Article 362 SCPC).
+The latter's role is then limited to verifying whether the conditions of the accelerated proceedings are met: The court does not conduct any investigations (Article 361 SCPC).
+It either confirms the indictment or sends it back to the public prosecutor’s office to start an ordinary procedure (Article 362 SCPC).

 Summary Penalty Order

-The public prosecutor might issue a Summary Penalty Order if:
+The public prosecutor’s office might issue a summary penalty order if:

-Although the Summary Penalty Order is not supposed to be a negotiated procedure, criminal authorities tend to use it as such as it allows flexibility.
-Companies also favour this instrument to settle their case as this permits them to avoid a public hearing.
+Although the summary penalty order procedure is not supposed to be a negotiated one, criminal justice authorities tend to use it as such as it allows flexibility.
+Companies also tend to favour this instrument to settle their case as this permits them to avoid a public hearing.